DanielEFrampton/paired-be/README.md

 ## Rock & Pebble Feature

 The Rock & Pebble feature adds the ability for Paired users to offer to be peer mentors, search for and request peer mentors, and manage their mentors/mentees.
-By doing so we hope to support a grassroots tradition at Turing of upper-module students ("rocks") being partnered with lower-module students ("pebbles") to support their journey.
+Building on the previous 2.0 work, it sends descriptive email notifications throughout the process.
+By adding this feature we hope to support a grassroots tradition at Turing of upper-module students ("rocks") being partnered with lower-module students ("pebbles") to support their journey.

-The Rock & Pebble feature was developed by a group of 1909 back-end and front-end graduates, some from the original dev team and some new contributors.
+The Rock & Pebble feature was developed over the course of 2020 by a group of 1909 back-end and front-end graduates, some from the original dev team and some new contributors.

 ## Agile Development